CISecurity/ControlsAssessmentSpecification/control-16/control-16.13.rst

 Measures
 --------
 * M1 = List of user behavioral monitoring software systems
 * M2 = List of endpoints
 * M3 = List of endpoints covered by at least one behavioral monitoring system
 * M4 = List of endpoints not covered by at least one behavioral monitoring system
 * M5 = List of appropriately configured behavioral monitoring systems
 * M6 = List of inappropriately configured behavioral monitoring systems
-* M7 = The number of user behavioral monitoring software systems (count of M1)
+* M7 = Count of user behavioral monitoring software systems (count of M1)
-* M8 = The number of endpoints (count of M2)
+* M8 = Count of endpoints (count of M2)
-* M9 = The number of endpoints covered by at least one behavioral monitoring system (count of M3)
+* M9 = Count of endpoints covered by at least one behavioral monitoring system (count of M3)
-* M10 = The number of endpoints not covered by at least one behavioral monitoring system (count of M4)
+* M10 = Count of endpoints not covered by at least one behavioral monitoring system (count of M4)
-* M11 = The number of appropriately configured behavioral monitoring systems (count of M5)
+* M11 = Count of appropriately configured behavioral monitoring systems (count of M5)
-* M12 = The number of inappropriately configured behavioral monitoring systems (count of M6)
+* M12 = Count of inappropriately configured behavioral monitoring systems (count of M6)

 Metrics
 -------